-Surgeon general warns US of ‘saddest week’ and ‘9/11 moment’
+Surgeon general warns US of `saddest week’ and `9/11 moment’

 Much of the country is under orders to stay home, and federal officials said that have seen signs that people are listening to the message about social distancing.
 But the Trump administration also is also emphasizing that the worst is yet to come for many communities.

-“This is going to be our Pearl Harbor moment, our 9/11 moment, only it’s not going to be localized,” Adams said on “Fox News Sunday.”
+“This is going to be our Pearl Harbor moment, our 9/11 moment, only it’s not going to be localized,” Surgeon General Jerome Adams said on “Fox News Sunday.”
 He added: “It’s going to be happening all over the country.
 And I want America to understand that.”

 For most people, the virus causes mild or moderate symptoms, such as fever and cough that clear up in two to three weeks.
 For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia, and death.

+Fauci also warned that unless the world gets the virus under control, it will “assume a seasonal nature.”

+“We need to be prepared that, since it unlikely will be completely eradicated from the planet, that as we get into next season, we may see the beginning of a resurgence,” Fauci said.
+“That’s the reason why we’re pushing so hard in getting our preparedness much better than it was.”

-A few states have declined to order residents to stay home.
+While most states have adopted restrictions on people’s movement, a few states have declined to order residents to stay home.
 Adams was asked on NBC’s “Meet the Press” if they should join the rest of the country.

 “Ninety percent of Americans are doing their part, even in the states where they haven’t had a shelter in place,” Adams said.
 “But if you can’t give us 30 days, governors, give us, give us a week, give us what you can, so that we don’t overwhelm our health care systems over this next week.”